WiraDKP/RNN_MIDI_Composer/README.md

 Convert your midi file into .csv using _Midicsv_<sup>[1]</sup>, and put them in a folder, by default, in the `dataset` folder.

 ## How to train model
-Run this command in the terminal to view the command help
+The training is executed through a command-line interface (CLI).
+Check for the cli help documentation.
 > python train.py -h
-You may use the default value by simply run
+You may also use the default value by simply run
 > python train.py

 You can visualize the model performance using the `Music Composer.ipynb` notebook while training.<br>